alxlit/coffeescript-php/README.md

 ### Complete

-* Grammar for the parser generator (using a PHP port of [Lemon](http://pear.php.net/package/PHP_ParserGenerator/), since there's no port of Bison to PHP as far as I know).
+* Grammar for the parser generator (we're using a PHP port of [Lemon](http://pear.php.net/package/PHP_ParserGenerator/), since there's no port of Bison to PHP as far as I know).
 * Lexer (passes all test cases).